xaverfleer/woocommerce/plugins/woocommerce/client/admin/docs/features/core-profiler.md

 Refer to [Shop currency documentation](https://woocommerce.com/document/shop-currency/) and [class-wc-settings-general.php](https://woocommerce.github.io/code-reference/files/woocommerce-includes-admin-settings-class-wc-settings-general.html) for the full details of the currency settings.

+### Weight and Dimension options

+These options are set by looking up the weight and dimension data from admin localeInfo settings after the user has selected their country.

+- `woocommerce_weight_unit`

+- `woocommerce_dimension_unit`

+Refer to [class-wc-settings-products.php](https://woocommerce.github.io/code-reference/files/woocommerce-includes-admin-settings-class-wc-settings-products.html) and [locale-info.php](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce/i18n/locale-info.php) for the full details of the weight and dimension settings.

 ### Coming soon options

 These options are set by the API call `coreProfilerCompleted()` on exit of the Core Profiler, and they set the store to private mode until the store is launched.